Top of page

 Tags: The Opinions, Feminism, Global South, Holy Pathos, Pentecostal, Pentecostal Feminism, Subjectivity

-The Basis for Continuing
+The Basis for Continuing The Opinions

 Over the years, the Basis of Union has introduced the Uniting Church to a language of faith that is Christocentric and optimistic, and yet flavoured with humility and grace.